 - Understanding the complexities and challenges of business

 - Discerning their business focus: startup, franchise, partnership, investor, or foundation

 “Players have a strong belief in themselves,” says Babson Professor Fred Nanni, faculty director.
 “They know they’ve got to keep pushing.
 That’s a big part of being a successful entrepreneur.”

-Demand has been strong for the first session of “Basic Training,” with 50 former players expressing interest in the program’s 25 slots.
+Demand has been strong for these first installments of “Basic Training,” with 50 former players expressing interest in the program's initial 25 slots.
 In the future, Babson Executive and Enterprise Education will offer another course -- one for former players who already own a business.

 During the course of three days, “Basic Training” will lay out what starting a business involves.
 The program hopes to serve as a reality check.
 “We plan to be very frank with players,” Bahati VanPelt, Executive Director of The Trust, says.
 “Having a great idea and a great business are two separate things.
 Just because you like to eat out doesn’t mean you should open a restaurant.”